circulo-ai/upload/README.md

 - 📝 **TypeScript**: Full type safety with generics
 - 🎯 **Zero dependencies**: Only peer dependencies for storage providers you use
 - 🔒 **Secure**: Built-in path traversal protection and filename sanitization
+- 🧩 **Extensible**: Lifecycle hooks and structured errors for predictable DX

 ## Installation